 You may need an arthroscopy if you are suffering from chronic and undiagnosed joint pain or discomfort.
 Your orthopedic surgeon may recommend an arthroscopy as a means of examining the condition of your injured or diseased joint.
 The outcome of your procedure can help your orthopedist develop a treatment plan that best fits your needs.

-Your arthroscopy will be an outpatient procedure performed while you are under local anesthesia and light to moderate sedation.
-Most procedures last no more than 1 or 2 hours, although you’ll need to spend at least a couple of hours in supervised recovery before being allowed to go home.
+Your arthroscopy will be an outpatient procedure performed typically under general anesthesia.
+Most procedures last no more than 1 hour, although you’ll need to spend another hour in supervised recovery before being allowed to go home.

 A small incision will be made near your joint, through which your orthopedic surgeon will thread an arthroscopy into your joint.
 Using the camera on the end of the scope, your surgeon will examine the condition of your joint and determine whether the conditions present can be corrected during the same arthroscopic surgery.
 Examples of amendable joint conditions include cartilage damage, bursitis, and labral tears.
 Additional incisions may be necessary to correct any joint conditions.